Sankrityayana/Notes-App/README.md

 Notes App (Vanilla JS)
 ======================

 Private, user-specific notes with Google Sign-Up/Sign-In using only HTML, CSS, and JavaScript.
 Notes are stored per user in your browser's IndexedDB (demo only).
-A tiny Node server loads your Google Client ID from a `.env` file to avoid hard-coding keys.
+The Google Client ID is provided at runtime by a config endpoint (`/api/config.js`) so it's never hard-coded.

 Features
 --------